we believe that every child deserves a life free from harm, particularly the hurt that comes from sexual abuse

 Sex trafficking occurs when force, fraud or coercion is used to make an individual perform a commercial sex act such as prostitution, pornography or escort services.
 Any minor under the age of 18 engaged in a commercial sex act is a victim regardless of the use of force, fraud or coercion.
 Sex trafficking is fueled by buyers who pay traffickers to perform sexual acts with victims.
 Women, men and children from all backgrounds are victimized through sex trafficking.
 Traffickers, buyers and victims look like ordinary people in the community.

-Child sexual abuse occurs when an adult or older adolescent uses a child for sexual stimulation by engaging in sexual activities with a child, indecent exposure, child grooming, child sexual exploitation or the production of child pornography.
+Child sexual abuse (CSA) occurs when an adult or older adolescent uses a child for sexual stimulation by engaging in sexual activities with a child, indecent exposure, child grooming, child sexual exploitation or the production of child sexual abuse materials (CSAM).
 Most victims of child sexual abuse know their offenders, sometimes they are the child’s relatives.
 Child sexual abuse is an all-too-common occurrence resulting in harm to millions of girls and boys across all communities, cultures, and socioeconomic backgrounds.

 Adverse Childhood Experiences (ACEs)